Native American Graves Protection & Repatriation Act (NAGPRA)

 All federal agencies are subject to NAGPRA.
 All public and private museums that have received federal funds, other than the Smithsonian Institution, are also subject to NAGPRA.

-An item is subject to repatriation if it can be reasonably identified as one of the following types of materials:
+An item is subject to repatriation if it can be reasonably identified as one of the following types of materials.
+The definitions provided here are paraphrased from official language available at 43 CFR 10.2.

-• Human Remains: The physical remains of the body of a person of Native American ancestry.
+• Human Remains: Any physical part of the body of a Native American individual.

 The ADAH’s archaeological collections consist of more than 326,000 objects from more than 150 archaeological sites.
 Nearly all the materials were excavated in the first half of the twentieth century and donated to the ADAH by members of the Alabama Anthropological Society (AAS), an organization of archaeology enthusiasts that was active between 1909 and the 1940s.
 The goals of the AAS included researching and documenting Native American sites throughout the state and securing a collection of artifacts for exhibition and research at the ADAH.
 The ADAH’s first and third directors, Thomas M. Owen and Peter Brannon, were members of the AAS and facilitated the transfer of materials to the state agency, where they were the subjects of scholarly research and exhibition for generations.

-The remainder of the ADAH’s archaeological collections include approximately 322,000 Native American items.
-Fifty-seven percent of these materials are documented to be unassociated funerary objects (items removed from burials, but for which no human remains are held) and subject to repatriation in 2024 and beyond.
+In Phase 2 of the project, the ADAH will make available for consultation more than 321,000 Native American items.
+More than half of these materials are documented to be unassociated funerary objects and subject to repatriation.
 Additional evaluation and consultation are required to determine the status of the balance of the collection.

 Determination of which tribal nations are eligible to claim the materials is made through consultation between the ADAH and federally recognized tribes in a process regulated by NAGPRA.
 When determining cultural affiliation, participants consider criteria such as geographic location, distinctive syles in material culture, and distinctive burial practices.
 After cultural affiliation is determined and reported publicy in the Federal Register, a lineal descendant or culturally affiliated tribe may file a claim for repatriation of the materials.

 In 2011 and 2014 the ADAH opened permanent exhibitions in its Museum of Alabama that rely heavily on unassociated funerary objects (items removed from burials, but for which no human remains are held) to interpret the development of Native American society.
 On August 10, 2022, the ADAH announced the closing of The First Alabamians, its exhibition on Native Americans from prehistory to 1700.
-The First Alabamians contains the largest number of Native American artifacts subject to repatriation under NAGPRA.
-Additional funerary materials in Alabama Voices, the museum’s centerpiece exhibition covering 1700 to the present, have been removed from display.
-All exhibitions except The First Alabamians will remain open to general visitors and to school field trips.
+Additional funerary materials in Alabama Voices, the museum’s centerpiece exhibition covering 1700 to the present, were removed from display.

-The ADAH plans to modify the exhibitions by introducing artifacts that were not part of burials and by incorporating significant advances in archaeological study of indigenous cultures over the past decade.
+Work is underway to modify the exhibitions by introducing artifacts that were not part of burials and by incorporating significant advances in archaeological study of indigenous cultures over the past decade.
 Most notably, the exhibits will newly introduce perspectives offered by numerous tribal groups and highlight the continued vibrancy of indigenous cultures originating from Alabama.
-Preliminary plans call for the revised exhibits to be open by 2026.
+Revisions to Alabama Voices will open in late 2025.
+The successor exhibition to The First Alabamians is projected to open in 2026.

-Our goal is to enter respectful partnerships with Native American tribes that will improve our ability to share Alabama’s rich native heritage.
+Our respectful partnerships with Native American tribes are improving our ability to share Alabama’s rich Native heritage.